breadoliveoilsalt/jlox-compiler-in-ts/README.md

     supplying one line at a time everytime `readLine` is called.
 Refactor later.
     See `initLineReader`.

-- Decide: Will scan be recursive, while using a `readLine` function?
+- Consider: Will scan be recursive, while using a `readLine` function?
 How much can I adhere to functional programming here, while still getting it done?